Timm Klose: FC Thun

+1. FC Nürnberg

-On 28 May 2011, he left Thun for 1.
+On 28 May 2011, Klose left Thun for 1.
 FC Nürnberg on a three-year deal for around €400,000.
 He made 13 league appearances from August to November, and then 8 from March to May with the reserves in the Regionalliga Bayern; he scored the only goal on 8 May against FC Ingolstadt 04 II.
-The following season he returned to the first team, and scored twice in 32 Bundesliga appearances.
+The following season he returned to the first team and scored twice in 32 Bundesliga appearances.

 VfL Wolfsburg

 On 1 July 2013, Klose signed for VfL Wolfsburg on a four-year contract.
 He was sent off on his Wolfsburg debut, a 2–0 away defeat to rivals Hannover 96 on 10 August, and only played 9 more league games throughout the season, with just 4 more as a starter.
 However, he played the full 90 minutes as Wolfsburg won the DFB-Pokal for the first time with a 3–1 victory over Borussia Dortmund on 30 May 2015.